dxw/RubbishThorClone/README.md

 }
 ```

-Lame Thor Clone uses the OptionParser library to parse command lines, so [check out its API](https://github.com/mjijackson/optionparser) for more.
+Rubbish Thor Clone uses the OptionParser library to parse command lines, so [check out its API](https://github.com/mjijackson/optionparser) for more.

 After you've done all that, you just need to instantiate your class and call start: